Anonymous said: cite your sources

 Sorry, I don’t have the time to cite every source. http://madamenoire.com/79228/8-examples-of-black-privilege/ is one site run by black women for black women concerning black privilege.
 I took their information to actually start my blog.

 Anonymous said: You know you're doing it wrong when you have white supremacist blogs reblogging you and agreeing with you.
 Quit before you hurt yourself.

 I cannot help who agrees with me and how the bend my words to fit their needs.
 I will not doctor myself or change myself for others.
 Seriously?
 How do I do it right?
 Please educate me so I can.

 bendoverbarbie said: You also shouldn't be running a blog on an issue of social justice, if the only thing you're using to back up your arguments are opinions.
 Because if you'd bother to actually read and educate yourself, as opposed to just talking without knowing anything, you'd discover facts that contradict every fact you've posted.
 And your audacity to think you know anything about black people, the community, or the history, is revolting.

 You obviously didn’t read a lot of my privileges.
 I back up the ones that I believe need to be backed up.
 A lot of the other ones are just ones that I’ve seen numerous times over the web &are obviously shared by a lot of people.
 I’ve taken many classes on black history, grew up in Alabama in an area dominated by blacks, my bestfriends and boyfriends were ALL black until I turned 18, my cousins are black, I listen to hiphop created mostly by blacks (not only listen, but I collect shirts, tapes, records), and I actually believed I was part black proof of my ethnicity surfaced when I turned 19.

-Anonymous asked: Are you American?
+Anonymous said: Are you American?
 Like are you from the U S A?